Azure-Samples/eks-aks-migration-guide/deploy-wordpress-mysql-eks.md

 ## Installing WordPress and MySQL

 Now, we are ready to install WordPress and Mysql in our cluster.
-For that, we need to copy the 3 files given in a folder.
+For that, we need to copy the 3 files given in a folder named `Wordpress-Mysql`.

-This file contains information about the different settings to be applied to our MySQL pod.
+This file `mysql-deployment.yml` contains information about the different settings to be applied to our MySQL pod.

-Similarly, this file contains information about the different settings to be applied to our WordPress pod.
+Similarly, the file `wordpress-deployment.yml` contains information about the different settings to be applied to our WordPress pod.

-At last, we create a **Kustomization file **to specify the order of execution of the files along with the secret keys.
+At last, we have a `kustomization.yml` file to specify the order of execution of the files along with the secret keys.

-After executing the scripts using the command `kubectl apply -k ./` in a folder Wordpress-Mysql, we can build the infrastructure.
+By running the command `kubectl create -k . -n wp-mysql` within the Wordpress-Mysql directory,  the scripts will be execute and create all the resources for deploying a WordPress site and a MySQL database.

 Verify that the Pod is running by running the following command:
 ```bash